etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/star-schema.md

 - Inserting new records into the dimension table for new data.
 - Ending the validity of the current records and inserting new records for changed data.

-ETLBox facilitates these tasks by providing control flows and data flows that manage the data transformations and loads.
+ETLBox help with these tasks by providing control flow tasks and data flow components that manage the data transformations and loads.

 Here is the source code to load a SCD Type 2 with ETLBox: